Combo Scoring

 Alerts are created from community data as well as data feeds.
 If new data is found that matches past API calls, we notify via Alerts.
 Our goal is to keep you informed when the risk levels of your data changes.
 Some examples of when Alerts are created:

-• an email that looked OK and did not score as High Risk on your API call now has many moving periods and different names.
-The emails will then be reported as a Bot emails in Alerts.
+- an email that looked OK and did not score as High Risk on your API call now has many moving periods and different names.
+The emails will then be reported as Moving Period emails in Alerts.
 An example:

 dayfingh@gmail.com (API call on Day 1)